GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/permissions-policy/index.md

 Permissions Policy allows the developer to control the browser features available to a page and its iframes, by declaring a set of policies for the browser to enforce.
 The policies are applied to origins provided in a response header origin list.
 The origins in the origin list can be same-origin (where your code resides) or cross-origin (where someone else’s code resides).

-### Changes from Feature Policy
+## Changes to Permissions Policy, formerly Feature Policy

-Permissions Policy has been renamed from Feature Policy.
-The key concepts remain the same between the two, but there are some important changes along with the name:
+Permissions Policy was previously known as Feature Policy.
+The key concepts remain the same, but there are some important changes along with the name.

 ### Structured Fields usage

 [Structured Fields](https://www.rfc-editor.org/rfc/rfc8941.html) provide a set of common data structures to standardize parsing and serialization of HTTP header field values.
-You can learn more about Structured Fields from the [introduction article](https://www.fastly.com/blog/improve-http-structured-headers).
+Learn more about Structured Fields from Fastly's blog post, "[Improving HTTP with structured header fields](https://www.fastly.com/blog/improve-http-structured-headers)".

 * Before (Feature Policy):
   * `geolocation ‘self’ https://example.com; camera ‘none’`